foundriesio/docs/source/tutorials/google.rst

       docker log

-As you can see, Google IoT app is waiting to config files to connect and start sending data to the cloud.
+As you can see, Google IoT app is waiting for config files to connect and start sending data to the cloud.

 Config files
 ------------

 We need to send  two files to the device.
-The first one will be the ".json" file we just downloaded from google.
+The first one will be the ".json" file we just downloaded from Google.
 The second one we will create with some variables needed on the application.

 Copy the credential file with the name "google.json" to your current folder::